 Financing Information →Academy of Aviation's Charlotte-area campus is based at Gastonia Municipal Airport (KAKH) in Gastonia, North Carolina, approximately 20 miles west of uptown Charlotte.
 The campus serves students throughout the Charlotte metro, Gaston County, and the western Carolinas looking for a structured FAA Part 141 career pilot program within reach of home.

-Academy of Aviation manages Gastonia Municipal Airport as the FBO — meaning students train at an airport run by their own flight school, with direct access to maintained aircraft, fueled and ready, without the scheduling friction that comes from sharing a field with competing operators.
+Academy of Aviation manages Gastonia Municipal Airport as the FBO, which means students train at an airport run by their own flight school, with direct access to maintained aircraft, fueled and ready, without the scheduling friction that comes from sharing a field with competing operators.

 Cross-country and instrument training from KAKH exposes students to real controlled airspace coordination while the airport's own manageable traffic volume keeps primary training efficient and focused.
 North Carolina's mild climate delivers consistent year-round flying conditions with fewer weather cancellations than northern markets.